fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 }
 ```

+The chart when configured using above feature, looks like as shown below:

+{% embed_chart chart-configurations-drill-down-example-4.js %}

+Click [here](http://jsfiddle.net/fusioncharts/28ru7erc/ "@@open-newtab") to edit the above chart.

 > You can provide `**_parent`** as the name of the frame.
 The URL will get loaded in the frame or browser window which is the parent of the current window.
 Typically, the main browser space becomes the parent frame that contains all the other frames.
 Hence, if you wish to remove all frames and load the URL freshly in the same location, you can use `**_parent`** as the name of the frame.

 ### Set the chart as a hotspot